RockeTCodes/learning-python/README.md

-This repo shows my pyhton learning journey .
+This repo shows my python learning journey .
 It includes all the projects and questions I did while learning pyhton .